sps1112/sps1112.github.io/_posts/2021-06-3-PrefabsInGames.md

 ## Bonus Content: Nested Prefabs

 Prefabs can also be nested inside other prefabs.
-These can be used for dividing the development process into smaller chunks.
+These can be used to divide the development process into smaller, manageable parts.
 Let's take the example of an RPG game with enemy characters with weapons.
 The features of the game are

 - There are enemy characters which can be found throughout the world (Ex - Raider)
 - Each enemy also has items such as